Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Not ideal for large orders since it takes more steps and materials, which makes the process slower

-This is probably the least expensive way to start your adventures in printing.
+This is probably the least expensive way to start your printing adventures.
 All you’ll need is a regular inkjet printer, special printing papers, and a relatively cheap heat press machine.

 In many ways, it’s similar to dye sublimation, but the science behind it is a bit different.
-In both methods the design will be printed on transfer paper and then transferred to the fabric using heat and pressure.
-During the heat press method, the design will simply adhere to the fabric, creating a layer on top of the t-shirt.
+In both methods, the design is printed on transfer paper and then transferred to the fabric using heat and pressure.
+With the heat press method, the design simply adheres to the fabric, creating a layer on top of the t-shirt.
 With dye sublimation, the ink becomes part of the fabric, actually dying the t-shirt.

 Probably the least expensive method around